MILK THISTLE Overview Information

 - Other conditions.

 MILK THISTLE Side Effects & Safety

-Milk thistle is LIKELY SAFE for most adults.
+Milk thistle is LIKELY SAFE when taken by mouth for most adults.
 Milk thistle sometimes causes a laxative effect.
 Other less common side effects are nausea, diarrhea, indigestion, intestinal gas, bloating, fullness or pain, and loss of appetite.